Shop

 Iga-yaki are named after Iga clay, and these ceramics have been made in the Mie prefecture of Japan from as early as the 7th century CE.
 The remarkable characteristics of Iga clay have made Iga-yaki particularly sought after throughout history.
 The clay beds in Mie were formed in ancient times when the entire province was submerged under the Biwa Lake.
 As a result, rich sources of plankton and other microscopic organic matter exist within the clay.
 These evaporate during the intense firing process, producing a durable, porous material with natural heat retention.
 The clay can be rough and brittle and this texture requires incredible expertise to handle.
 Experienced potters spend a life-time perfecting the technique.
 This means production is limited and each handmade vessel is entirely unique.

-Historically Iga-yaki vases were used by feudal Daimyo and other members of nobility as expensive gifts, while yunomi and tea dishes were desirable additions to tea ceremonies.
+Historically Iga-yaki vases were used by feudal Daimyo and other members of nobility as expensive gifts.
 Modern Iga-yaki are often used in the same way, but are also commonly made for cooking and dining.
 The high heat retentive qualities of the cups, bowls and dishes means food stays warm, while rice cookers and donabe made in Iga-yaki are the essential utensil for hot-pots, soups and stews. these useful objects, made with traditional materials and great skill retain a natural beauty, and with proper care can last a lifetime.

 Measurements: D: 5.9" H: 3"